An Introduction to Leaking Underground Storage Tanks

 Office of the State Fire Marshal (OSFM) regulates the daily operation and maintenance of UST systems.
 If a release occurs, tank owners or operators, or their designated representatives, must notify the

 Illinois Emergency Management Agency(IEMA), which then notifies the Illinois Environmental Protection Agency (Illinois EPA).
-The Illinois EPA's Leaking Underground Storage Tank Section begins oversight of remedial activities only after the tank release has been reported to the IEMA.
+The Illinois EPA's Leaking Underground Storage Tank Section begins oversight of remedial activities only after the UST release has been reported to the IEMA.

-The OSFM is authorized to:
+OSFM is authorized to:

 Certify tank installation and removal contractors.